 Proprioception includes the sense of movement and position of our limbs and muscles.
 For example, proprioception enables a person to touch their finger to the tip of their nose, even with their eyes closed.
 It enables a person to climb steps without looking at each one.
 People with poor proprioception may be clumsy and uncoordinated.

 Researchers at the National Institutes of Health (NIH) found that people who have particularly poor proprioception through mechanosensation — the ability to sense force, such as feeling when someone presses down on your skin — may have a mutated gene that is passed down from generation to generation.
 That comes from a September 2016 study in the New England Journal of Medicine.
-"The patient's version of [the gene] PIEZO2 may not work, so their neurons cannot detect touch or limb movements," Alexander Chesler, a principal investigator at the National Center for Complementary and Integrative Health and the lead author of the study, said in a statement.
+"The patient's version of [the gene] PIEZO2 may not work, so their neurons cannot detect touch or limb movements," Alexander Chesler, a principal investigator at the National Center for Complementary and Integrative Health and the lead author of the study, said in a statement in The New England Journal of Medicine (opens in new tab).

 Additional senses & variations